redux-saga/redux-saga/docs/introduction/BeginnerTutorial.md

 Time for some explanations.

-We import `delay`, a utility function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve after a specified number of milliseconds.
+We create a `delay` function that returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve after a specified number of milliseconds.
 We'll use this function to *block* the Generator.

 Sagas are implemented as [Generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) that *yield* objects to the redux-saga middleware.
 The yielded objects are a kind of instruction to be interpreted by the middleware.
 When a Promise is yielded to the middleware, the middleware will suspend the Saga until the Promise completes.
 In the above example, the `incrementAsync` Saga is suspended until the Promise returned by `delay` resolves, which will happen after 1 second.